string01/rm_cr/README.md

 $> mvn clean install
 Can be used to build and run tests.

 This is not a spring-boot application.
-In this is used by the cash-register-shell project as a dependency.
+This is used by the cash-register-shell project as a dependency.
+To use the shell, download, build and run the rm_cr_shell project.